pmapcat/linebr/README.md

 * Tey make __Emacs__ and __Cider__ go bad for some reason I don't know
 * __grep__ and __ag__ do not work nicely with file without linebreaks

-This is a dead simple and fast tool to insert line breaks after a text pattern.
+This is a dead simple tool to insert line breaks after a text pattern.
 Here are some examples how it may be used

 ### Install